GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mccWellbore/Example.rst

 Mesh: discretizing computational domain
 --------------------------------------------------------------------

-Following figure shows the generated mesh that is used for solving this wellbore problem
+Following figure shows the generated mesh that is used for solving this wellbore problem.

 .. _problemSketchFig:
 .. figure::MCC_wellMesh.png